Works

 2016 | digital video | 3:34 min.

-The series Inner Vision consists of charcoal drawings and several paintings (oil on canvas), depicting different states of personal introspection.
+The series Inner Vision consists of charcoal drawings and several paintings (oil on canvas, oil on paper), depicting different states of personal introspection.
 In an accompanying shortfilm, six protagonists were asked to act out different emotional states.
 The protagonists could deliberately choose two emotions, and were filmed during their performances.
 The film was edited by the artist herself.
 The music score was written by Alexander Eulgem.
 Actors: Charlotte Gottfried, Tristan Bumm, Logan Dudek, Sophie von Minckwitz, Laura Andres, Robert Rolle.

 Projects